 'Ancient Greece and Rome built the foundation for progress.
 Philosophers like Plato and Aristotle created the first hints of the scientific pursuit that built both of those great civilizations.
 Technology and social order grew and expanded.
 Until Christianity came about.
-Almost immediately, things went down hill from there.
-The Dark Ages were welcomed in.
-Heretics were burned.
-Witches were hunted.
-People stopped taking baths.
-Disease spread.
-Constant war broke out.
-Slavery came.
+Almost immediately, things went down hill from there: witch burnings, superstition, war, antisemitism and a distinct lack of bathing.
 And only after people started questioning Christianity did the Enlightenment begin.
 This ushered in the Scientific Revolution.
 Democracy.
 The end of slavery.
 The civil rights movement.
 Globalization.
 And finally rights for LGBT.
 Christianity was a huge dark spot in human history but now it is thankfully fading from the world scene.'

 If this history is believed, what does someone think when you approach them with the gospel?
 Are they receptive?
 Do they wait to hear what you have to say?
 No. 'Just preaching the gospel,' becomes an almost impossible task and few if any will have anything to do with you.